On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Introduction

 \subsection{Contributions of current paper}

-We extend \citet{bc09} further to the model selection problem with increasing $p$ and derive oracle properties for the BGMM procedure.
+We study theoretical properties of BGMM in the context of model selection.
 The detailed contributions of the current paper include the following: \\

-1. We prove that BGMM automatically achieves the global model selection consistency under some regularity conditions on the moment function $g(D,\theta)$ and the prior, with increasing rate $p^4/n \to 0$ up to some logarithm factors.
+1. We prove that BGMM automatically achieves the ``global model selection consistency" (see, e.g., \citealt{johnson12}) under some regularity conditions on the moment function $g(D,\theta)$ and the prior.
 This is to say that the BGMM posterior probability of the true model converges to 1 with high probability. \\

 2. We derive an oracle property for the BGMM procedure, which states that the BGMM posterior distribution converges in total variation norm to a normal distribution concentrated on the true model space with an efficient variance, as if the true model were known.
-This oracle property is the Bayesian analog of the frequentist post-model-selection oracle property of \citet{fanli01}.
-As far as we know, this is the first time that such an oracle property is formulated in a Bayesian context.
-We apply BGMM to our motivating examples and show that the model selection consistency and oracle property hold under mild regularity conditions on the data and the moments.
-To examine the empirical performance of BGMM, we implement the reversible jump MCMC algorithm for both simulation and real data examples, and demonstrate BGMM as a practically feasible and efficient alternative to the frequentist regularization methods. \\
+This oracle property is the Bayesian analog of the frequentist post-model-selection oracle property of \citet{fanli01}, and is comparable to the Bayesian oracle property proposed by \citet{ir11}.
+While \citet{ir11} showed this oracle property only for the posterior mean estimator in the normal linear model, our version of Bayesian oracle property studies the global asymptotic concentration behavior of the whole posterior for the general form of moment conditions.
+We apply BGMM to our motivating examples in Section 1.3 and show that the model selection consistency and oracle property hold under mild regularity conditions on the data and the moments. \\

+3. Our theory for BGMM allows the number of parameters $p$ to increase with the sample size $n$.
+This is technically challenging because the number of candidate models $2^p$ will increase exponentially fast with $n$.
+Although \citet{hong12} and \citet{kim14} have established model selection consistency for BGMM with a fixed number of models, their techniques based on pairwise model comparison are not sufficient for showing the global model selection consistency under our increasing dimensional setup.
+Our theoretical results accommodate an increasing dimension $p$ that satisfies $p^4 /n \rightarrow 0$ up to some logarithm factors, which is the same as the growth rate in \citet{bc09}, who studied BGMM without model selection.\\

-3. We show that the BGMM quasi-posterior has a valid interpretation, as an approximate posterior conditional on a data summary that is equivalent to the GMM estimator.
-Particularly for the model selection, we derive the convergence rates of the Bayes factors for the BGMM method and the Bayesian method given the GMM estimator, and show that they have similar asymptotic behavior.
-Therefore, the model posterior probabilities from BGMM can be used directly for comparing different models.
+4. We present a novel interpretation of the BGMM quasi-posterior, as an approximate posterior conditional on a data summary that is equivalent to the GMM estimator.
+Particularly for model selection, we derive the convergence rates of Bayes factors for the BGMM method and the fully Bayesian method given the GMM estimator, and show that they have similar asymptotic behavior.
+Therefore, the model posterior probabilities from BGMM are asymptotically valid and can be used directly for comparing different models.\\